 Boris Feldman Bio

-During his 30 years in Silicon Valley, Boris has represented many of the leading companies in the tech world: Google, Facebook, Genentech, Netflix, Salesforce, LinkedIn, and Hewlett-Packard.
+Boris has represented many of the leading technology and life-sciences companies in the world, including Google, Genentech, Rivian, Salesforce, and Tesla.
 (For a complete list, click here).

-The individuals whom Boris has represented are an honor roll of innovators and entrepreneurs: Marc Andreessen, Carol Bartz, Eric Benhamou, Marc Benioff, Herb Boyer, Sergey Brin, Vint Cerf, John Doerr, Carly Fiorina, John Hennessy, Steve Jobs, Arthur Levinson, Ray Noorda, Larry Page, Ross Perot, Eric Schmidt, Al Shugart, Robert Swanson, and Mark Zuckerberg.
+Boris has also represented some of the leading entrepreneurs in Silicon Valley, including Marc Andreessen, Marc Benioff, Herb Boyer, Sergey Brin, Vint Cerf, Carly Fiorina, Art Levinson, Larry Page, and Mark Zuckerberg.

-Boris has defended over 200 shareholder class actions, derivative suits, and merger challenges around the country.
-He has handled over 50 appeals in Federal and state courts.
-He is currently heavily involved in patent appeals to the Federal Circuit.
-Boris also represents boards of directors in internal investigations and represents companies and individuals in SEC enforcement proceedings.
-He regularly advises public companies on fiduciary duty and disclosure issues.
+Boris has defended over 250 shareholder class actions, derivative suits, and merger challenges throughout the United States, on behalf of domestic and foreign issuers.
+Boris has advised many boards of directors in internal investigations.
+He represents companies and individuals in SEC enforcement proceedings.
+A major part of his practice is advising public companies on fiduciary duty and disclosure issues.

-Boris was born in South Bend, Indiana in 1955.
+Boris was born in South Bend, Indiana.
 He attended Yale College on a National Merit Scholarship.
+Boris graduated from Yale summa cum laude and Phi Beta Kappa, with distinction in history.
 At Yale, he was President of the Yale Debate Association and Speaker of the Yale Political Union.
-Boris graduated from Yale in 1977 (summa cum laude, Phi Beta Kappa, with distinction in history).
-Boris graduated from Yale Law School in 1980.
-There, he served as Note & Topics Editor of The Yale Law Journal (Volume 89).
-He was also the Director of Debating for Yale University.
+Boris graduated from Yale Law School, where he served as Note & Topics Editor of The Yale Law Journal.
+He was the Director of Debating for Yale University while a law student.

 After law school, Boris was a law clerk to Judge Abraham D. Sofaer (S.D.N.Y.).
-He later served as Special Assistant to the Legal Adviser at the U.S. Department of State during the Reagan Administration.
+He later served as Special Assistant to the Legal Adviser at the U.S. Department of State, working on domestic and international legal matters.